 "Rocky learns that the Office Of Space Affairs is about to be blown up.
 But the plan is stopped just in time when he reveals Griff as the spy."

-On this day in 1960, Men Into Space aired "Dark Of The Sun."
-This served as the twenty-second episode of the program's only season, and here's the plot summary as provided by IMDB.com:
+On this day in 1960 (in the U.S.), Men Into Space aired "Dark Of The Sun."
+Officially, this served as the twenty-second episode of the program's only season, and here's the plot summary as provided by IMDB.com:

 "Tensions mount as final crew selections go forward for a special observation flight of the sun.
 At the core of the conflict is the potential for one of the crew to be a woman.
 The other candidates fail to treat her as a highly trained crew person and only see her as a vulnerable woman.
 Ultimately she uses her gender to solve the problem."